tapuhi/verint-home-assignment/README.md

 - Write clean code
 - Comments are welcome.
-- In case a special package is required add a comment with the following information: o Name of the package. o What the package does. o Which command was used to install the package?
+- In case a special package is required add a comment with the following information:
+   - Name of the package.
+   - What the package does.
+   - Which command was used to install the package?

    Adding pip requirements file will be nice
 - Once the code is ready send us a link to the GitHub repository.

 ## Prerequisites